 Things to remember.

-I’ve got 8 quick keys to help you enjoy this New Thing that’s happening to you whether you’re jumping in with a big old grin on your face or being pushed over the edge (or it’s some kind of weird combination of the two).
+I’ve got 8 quick keys to help you enjoy this new thing that’s happening to you whether you’re jumping in with a big old grin on your face or being pushed over the edge (or it’s some kind of weird combination of the two), here’s how you can be thriving in your homeschool.

 Disclaimer: these are mindset shifts not to-do lists so put down your pen friends, take a deep breath, and listen up: